-CSCI 3336.
+- CSCI 3336.
 Operating Systems Design and implementation of operating systems.
 Mutual exclusion, concurrency, deadlock, process scheduling, memory management, and files systems.
 Credit hours: 4.
 Prerequisite CSCI 1156.
-Offered alternate years.
+Offered alternate years. - CSCI 3344.

-CSCI 3344.
 Computer Graphics Techniques for the display of graphical information.
 2D and 3D geometry and transformations.
 Interactive graphics, shading, hidden surface elimination, perspective, and depth.
 Modeling and realism.
 Credit hours: 4.
-Prerequisites: CSCI 2256 and MATH 2241.
+Prerequisites: CSCI 2256 and MATH 2241. - CSCI 3346.

-CSCI 3346.
 Software Development This course provides an in-depth study of steps in the software-development process: user requirements, specifications, design, implementation, testing, maintenance, documentation, and management.
 Students will develop the facility to apply the general principles to new problems.
 Credit hours: 4.
 Prerequisite CSCI 2251.
-Offered alternate years.

-CSCI 3364.
-Game Development Design and development of 2D and 3D interactive games.
+Offered alternate years. - CSCI 3364.
+Game Development Design and development of interactive games.
+Principles of game development will be illustrated with 2D games, while students with the appropriate graphics background may develop 3D games.
 This is a hands-on course.
 Credit hours: 4.
-Prerequisite: CSCI 3344.

-CSCI 3366.
+Prerequisite: CSCI 2256. - CSCI 3366.
 Computer Security Introduction to the field of computer security as it relates to other areas of information technology.
 Topics include security threats, hardening systems, securing networks, and cryptography.
 Credit hours: 4.
-Prerequisites: CSCI 1156 and MATH 3337.

-CSCI 4492.
-Professional Development Seminar - Computer Science Students will explore how the skills they have accumulated over the course of their degree may be applied both to solve problems in the real world and to extend the limits of human knowledge.
+Prerequisites: CSCI 1156 and MATH 3337. - CSCI 4492.
+Professional Development Seminar Computer Science Students will explore how the skills they have accumulated over the course of their degree may be applied both to solve problems in the real world and to extend the limits of human knowledge.
 They will select a research advisor and a research topic in computer science and begin directed readings.
 Credit hours: 1.
 Prerequisite: CSCI 2251.